reiz/nginx_proxy/README.md

 Unfortunately that doesn't work very well with HTTPS connections.
 As soon the user is calling a URL via https, Nginx will throw errors.
-There is a [StackOverflow issue](https://superuser.com/questions/604352/nginx-as-forward-proxy-for-https) for that problem.
+There is a [StackOverflow issue](https://superuser.com/questions/604352/nginx-as-forward-proxy-for-https) to that topic.
 Luckily there is a solution for that problem.
 The [ngx_http_proxy_connect_module](https://github.com/chobits/ngx_http_proxy_connect_module)
 is solving this problem.
 If Nginx is compiled with that module, the proxying will work with SSL connections as well.